Coast Guard, DHS.

 Frequency: Five years for reporting; one year for recordkeeping.

-Hour Burden Estimate: The estimated burden has increased from 128,139 hours to 139,807 hours a year primarily due to an increase in the number of responses.
+Hour Burden Estimate: The estimated burden has increased from 139,807 hours to 145,917 hours a year, due to an increase in the estimated annual number of responses.

 End Supplemental Information